 This class is jam-packed with analogies and stories - blink twice and you'll miss a lot.
 Rabbi Morgenstern gives a clear but entertaining expose on how to practically live up to Derech Eretz Kadma LaTorah (proper behavior as the foundation of Torah).
 Actions such as simply helping to tidy up, mentioning the value of work others do, plus hear a score of other practical ways to put your learning into action.

-The Haggadah was designed to be given over in a 'question & answer' format - to awaken us, and to teach us over again this Pesach epic from scratch.
-Rabbi Orlowek explains how this carefully constructed classic shows us the most effective way to stimulate interest, and how to draw one's feelings to experience the hardships and the miracles our nation experienced within Egypt.
-In other words, hear some well-honed advice on keeping you kids awake and involved.
+The Pesach Haggadah was designed in “question/answer” format - to awaken us and to instruct us about the Pesach experience.
+Rabbi Orlowek explains how this precisely constructed script can attract and engage all our senses in order to re-live the hardships and miracles - culminating in our Freedom March out of Egypt.
+In other words, hear some well-honed advice on keeping your kids awake and involved on Seder night.

 Rabbi Orlowek explains why children, and many adults for that matter, need to first feel they are in a supportive, conducive environment before they can open up.
 Experience the art of active listening at its finest, and how it encourages the upset person to more freely express what is bothering them - furthering a stronger trust between you.

 Would you like your child to develop this pure desire - 'Mommy, is this good for me?'
 This engaging chinuch talk offers sound advice for helping your kids keep a healthy distance from negative influences.